mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _entity_stream:

-- ``stream``: Optional document.
-Corresponds with a stream as defined in the `GridFS <../gridfs/gridfs-spec.rst>`__ spec.
+- ``stream``: Optional object.
+Defines a stream, as defined in the `GridFS <../gridfs/gridfs-spec.rst>`__ spec.
 Test runners MUST ensure that stream is both readable *and* writable.

   This entity is primarily used with `uploadFromStream`_ and `uploadFromStreamWithId`_ operations for `bucket`_ entities.

-  The structure of this document is as follows:
+  The structure of this object is as follows:

   - ``id``: Required string.
 Unique name for this entity.
 The YAML file SHOULD define a `node anchor`_ for this field (e.g. ``id: &stream0 stream0``).